Andrea Dutton: Career and research

 Dutton specializes in paleoceanography and paleoclimatology.
 Her most recognized work concentrates on reconstructing past sea level variation to predict future changes.
 To understand how sea level will fluctuate in the future, Dutton looks at what is preserved in the rock record.
 Specifically, Dutton utilizes fossilized coral and limestone rocks to understand how past sea level increased during warming climates throughout earth's history.
+She has explored the shores of Italy, Australia, America, Jamaica, the Bahamas, Seychelles, and Mexico to obtain data on these fossilized coral reefs.
 Because corals live in shallow waters, they can advantageously be used to track past sea level positions.
 By studying an entire reef including the assemblages, algae, and other aspects that inform how the coral grew, Dutton and other researchers can provide a holistic comprehension of sea level.
 She also uses other sedimentary archives to further analyze geologic changes throughout earth's history.
 In 2019, Dutton was awarded a Fulbright Scholarship to work with researchers in New Zealand to combine records of past sea level rise with models of Antarctic ice dynamics to better understand the effects of warming temperatures on sea levels.

 When assessing sea level fluctuations, Dutton studies the geochemistry, geophysics and biology of each reef.
 In her research, Dutton uses chemistry techniques to find the age of the coral and combines this information with the elevational changes of the reef through time to understand sea level changes.
 This research also provides knowledge about how ice sheets melted, which can better inform projections of ice sheet fluctuations with future climatic changes.
 Dutton primarily focuses on sea level rise from 125,000 years ago, when earth temperatures were similar to today's.
 She studies sea level rise throughout the world, including Florida, the Seychelles Islands, and Mexico's Yucatán Peninsula.
 One of her research objectives is to determine when the West Antarctic ice sheet collapsed in the past to help us understand when and how this may occur in the future.
 The findings of Dutton's work are influential for urban planners as coastal communities struggle to adapt to rising seas.
+Andrea Dutton's work is important and gives young women a mentor to aspire to in an interesting and needed field of study.

+On June, 13, 2025, a team of researches led by Andrea published their teams findings through their investigation into corral fossils to the journal Science Advances, concluding that sea levels could be rising faster and higher than expected, thanks to climate change.